upenn-embedded/final-project-s25-0x0001f631/README.md

 *In a few sentences, describe your final project.*

+Our final project will be a custom hot wheels booster/launcher that is programmed to detect and land a jump of variable distance.
+The microcontroller will use a camera and ultrasonic sensor to determine the distance and orientation of the jump, using servo motors to rotate the booster and angle the ramp.
+It will use a dc motor to spin rubber wheels which will accelerate the car off of the ramp at a calculated speed in order to land the jump.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*